The list of recurring expenses we often forget to cancel goes on and on. It includes:

-Looking through your settings for whatever app stores you use helps you to identify subscriptions and memberships you obtained through an app.
+Looking through your settings for whatever app stores you use helps you identify subscriptions and memberships you obtained through an app.
 Popular Science explains:

 “If you’ve subscribed to something through the iOS App Store or the Google Play Store, you’ll have used the payment credentials registered with Apple or Google.
 And that means they’ll have records of any recurring payments.
 Reviewing these records gives you a quick way to see how much you’ve been paying, and whether you should consider canceling any given subscription.”

-Once you’ve combed through all of that, decide if you want to cancel or try to reduce the cost of any subscriptions or memberships you no longer use.
+Once you’ve combed through all of that, decide whether you want to cancel or try to reduce the cost of any subscriptions or memberships you no longer use.
 Then, get to work canceling them.

 Have you ever used a service to find or cancel old subscriptions or memberships?
 Tell us about your experience and if you’d recommend it to others by commenting below or on Facebook.